 Add the following paragraph at REVme-D5.0 P3129 L34:

+NOTE—The Authenticator might skip the "Disconnect = true" step in the KEYERROR state if a BSS max idle period is advertised by the AP and the non-AP STA is expected to remain in doze state during the group key handshake.
+When the AP does not disconnect a non-AP STA in such a case, the AP might send the current group keys using group key handshake with this non-AP STA when it wakes up from the doze state.

 When a second STA associates, the group key state machine is already initialized, and a GTK is already available and in use.

 When the GTK is to be updated the variable GTKRekey is set to 1.
 The SETKEYS state updates the GTK and triggers all of the PTK group key state machines that currently exist—one per associated STA.
 Each PTK group key state machine sends the GTK to its STA.
 When all of the STAs have received the GTK (or failed to receive the key), the SETKEYSDONE state is executed which updates the APs encryption/integrity engine with the new key.